 2) If I were to pack the contents of this drawer/cabinet/shelf into a box, would it have a logical label?

 This is a great question to ask if you want to get things organized inside your home.

 Even if you aren’t moving, taking the time to put things with other similar items will make it so much easier to find them when you need them.
-Instead of scratching your head and trying to remember where you stashed something, you’ll know exactly where to look because it will be stored with other, related items.
+You'll know exactly where to look because it will be stored with other, related items.